Product design system alignment

 Translate business logic, tool access, and system boundaries into an operating design that can be implemented with confidence.
 This helps architecture move beyond abstract diagrams into governed system patterns that support delivery, runtime control, and assurance together.

-Use the AICE as a controlled interface for models, tools, and internal systems instead of creating scattered point integrations.
+Use the implementation layer as a controlled interface for models, tools, and internal systems instead of creating scattered point integrations.
 For platform teams, that means a cleaner runtime layer for managing access, actions, and system-wide governance at scale.

 Improve assurance, traceability, and delivery discipline by treating specification as the foundation for build and runtime behaviour.
 This gives technical delivery leads a more robust way to supervise implementation without losing sight of operational control and evaluation.